WHDaniels/dotaProReplayDownloader/README.md

   that preforms the same actions one would take to download replays manually and should just be used as a time-saving replacement.

   ## Use
+  You will need Google Chrome installed to run this application.

   Once opened, you should specify:
   - What directory to download replays to, usually located in *Program Files (x86)\Steam\steamapps\common\dota 2 beta\game\dota\replays*